|(external link)||(external link)(external link)|

 Contact Waikato Regional Council pest plant staff on 0800 BIOSEC (0800 246 732) for advice on disposal.
 Do not bury bags of velvetleaf on farm.

-Farmers who have planted the Kyros and Bangor varieties of imported fodder beet seed are advised to take particular care to look out for the weed in their crop.
+Kyros and Bangor varieties of fodder beet seed imported in 2016 were found to be infested with velvetleaf seed.
+Farmers using these seed varieties are advised to take particular care to look out for the weed in their crop.
 It is very likely some lines of Kyros and Bangor were contaminated with the velvetleaf seed.

 Any growers who still hold unsown Kyros or Bangor seed should return it to the retail outlet where it was purchased.